 Character: Named for the small Jizo stone figures that surround the bathhouse entrance.
 The interior includes a single large communal bath.
 Water: Sodium-enriched spring Best for: Evening visits; the approach along the side canal is particularly atmospheric after dark

+Status: Closed since April 2024 for a complete rebuild, with no firm reopening date announced.
+You cannot visit it on a trip today — plan around the six open baths above.
 Character: The largest and most modern facility, located immediately adjacent to Kinosaki Onsen Station.
 Multiple pool types including indoor jet pools, outdoor baths, and a sauna complex.
 More resort-style than traditional.
-Water: Multiple spring types piped to different pools Best for: Families with children; visitors who want the full range of amenities in one facility
+Water: Multiple spring types piped to different pools Best for: (When reopened) families with children; visitors who want the full range of amenities in one facility

 A large outdoor pool at an onsen facility in Kinosaki, Japan, with a traditional building